 Secondly, always give a guest the option to checkout.

 So far you have seen some outstanding and amazing ways to improve your checkout conversion rates.
 But these solutions shouldn’t be just tested blindly.
 You will need to use your own data instead of using simple copy-paste solutions.
 That’s because you will never get to an effective conversion process by just testing some stuff you’ve come across on the web.
-Of course, there are many great ideas out there, but first of all you will have to identify your own specific problems on your website and then find a solution to them.
+Of course, there are many great ideas out there, but first of all you will have to identify your own specific ecommerce challenges on your website and then find a solution to them.

 I have shared with you a few secrets about highly converting checkout flows.
 I hope this will be a great inspiration for your A/B testing.
 There really is no excuse: you need to work on your checkout optimization if you want to give your users a great experience.
 And if you succeed, they will be sure to pay you back (literally) for your efforts.